guo-yong-zhi/LanguageIdentification.jl/README.md

 |         LanguageDetect.jl | **99.50%** |          - | **100.00%** |     80.00% |      79.00% |     80.50% |     61.00% |     81.00% | **100.00%** |      90.00% |           - |      99.00% |     94.50% |      90.00% |          - |       3.50% | **100.00%** |      94.00% |     93.50% |          - |          - |          - |      87.50% |     94.50% |          - |      95.00% |          - |          - |      96.50% | **97.00%** |     90.00% |     96.50% |          - |     74.00% |     55.50% |      94.00% |     78.50% |     74.00% |      91.00% |     77.00% |      77.50% |     95.50% |     69.00% |          - |     94.50% |     93.00% |      97.50% |     96.00% |          - |     74.00% |
 |         LanguageFinder.jl | **99.50%** |          - |           - |          - |           - |     96.00% | **98.50%** |     95.50% |      99.50% |      99.50% |           - |      99.00% | **99.50%** | **100.00%** |          - |           - | **100.00%** | **100.00%** |     96.00% |          - |          - |          - |      98.50% |          - |          - |      94.50% |          - |          - |           - |          - |          - |          - |          - | **98.50%** |     35.50% |      98.00% |     88.00% |          - | **100.00%** |          - | **100.00%** |          - |     97.00% |          - |          - |     96.00% |      99.50% |          - |          - |     85.50% |

-We calculated the average accuracy of each package on the intersection of supported languages, and the results are as follows:
+We calculated the average accuracy for the languages supported by multiple packages, and the results are as follows:
 - tatoeba

 |                               | 50 languages | 39 languages | 35 languages | 24 languages |